anderslundstedt/type-experiments/readme-parts/2_type-safe-fx.md

 some_money_EUR : t_money ≔ fx(some_money_USD, USD)
 ```

-One solution, not requiring dependent types, for making that typo harder would
+One solution, not requiring dependent types, for making that typo easier to
-be to require named arguments (supported by Python, for example).
-The above
+catch would be to require named arguments (supported by Python, for example):
-mistake would then be easier to catch:
 ```
 some_money_EUR : t_money ≔ fx(money_to_sell=some_money_USD, ccy_to=USD)
 ```